SwedbankPay/swedbank-pay-design-guide-jekyll-theme/README.md

-# PayEx Design Guide Theme for Jekyll
+# Swedbank Pay Design Guide Theme for Jekyll

-This repository hosts the PayEx Design Guide theme for Jekyll, used for [PayEx on GitHub][1] among other things.
+This repository hosts the Swedbank Pay Design Guide theme for Jekyll, used for [Swedbank Pay on GitHub][1] among other things.

 ## Usage

-To view this theme, browse to [payex.github.io][1].
+To view this theme, browse to [swedbankpay.github.io][1].
 If you'd like to host it locally on your computer, you need to do the following:

 1. [Clone this repository][4].
 2. Jekyll is written in [Ruby][5], so you'll need to download and install that.